insooth/insooth.github.io/selective-argument-application.md

 (int,                       int  )  flatten
 ```

-Note that, we cannot use `std::vector` as a container since it cannot hold values of different types at the same time (i.e. it is homogeneous).
+Note that, we cannot use `std::vector` as a container in the above example since it cannot hold values of different types at the same time (i.e. it is homogeneous).
 One of the most common valid choices here is `std::tuple`, where `std::make_tuple` does `wrap`, and `std::tuple_cat` does `flatten`.
-With the help of `std::apply` we "explode" the container that holds the arguments and we pass them to the `record` function.
+With the help of `std::apply` we "explode" the container that stores the intercepted arguments, and we pass those values directly to the `record` function (by copy, ideally).
 Example:

 ```c++
 template<class F>